SamiAhola/portfolio/README.md

-# portfolio
+# Sami Ahola's Notebook Portfolio
-A showcase of select technologies and my skills in action.
+This is a collection Jupyter Notebooks demonstrating my skills on various topics ranging from programming languages to deep learning.
+The portfolio will be updated regularly to include new and some interesting older skills and topics.

 Code is presented in Jupyter Notebook format with help of Jupyter Notebook Viewer ([nbviewer](https://nbviewer.jupyter.org/)).
+Sometimes nbviewer is not able to present notebooks with large amounts of information, then the notebooks are best presented as pre-rendered html-page.
+Note that in either case, it is not possible to directly edit/execute the code cells.
+However this is possible through Binder or other 3rd party notebook service (there is link to Binder from nbviewer.)

 ## Python Language
 - [Python 3.10 new features:](https://nbviewer.jupyter.org/github/SamiAhola/portfolio/blob/main/notebook/Python3.10_NewFeatures.ipynb?flush_cache=true)